scottish-pl-institute/splv/2025-edinburgh/index.md

 mathematics or a related discipline, and have basic familiarity with (functional) programming and logic.

-## Registration

-Application for early registration as well as scholarships and subsidised accommodation is now closed.

-Standard registration is now closed.

 ## Sponsors

 ### Gold & EDI Sponsors